Log Book

 Notes:

-• If you have an exempt Vehicle eg van, ute you cannot claim method 1 - you can only claim actual costs
+- If you have an Other Vehicle eg van, ute you cannot claim option 1

 Option 1 - Cents per km method